• Skip to secondary menu

 Italian families generally bring large portions of food to deceased family’s home as soon as the word gets out that somebody died.
 Jewish households follow the tradition of Seudat Havra-ah, also known as a meal of condolence or recovery, and is the first meal eaten by mourners following a loved one’s funeral.

-Funeral food is comforting, to make and to eat.
-Mourners tend to skip meals because they are too grief-stricken and busy to spend the time preparing something.
+Mourners tend to skip meals because they are too grief-stricken and busy to spend the time preparing food.
 Some bereaved family members and friends also prefer to drown their sorrows in preparing meals for the immediate family.
 Since many people don’t know what to say or do when a person dies, taking a meal often fills this void.

 Today’s Internet age also allows families and friends to sign-up for funeral food.
 Sites such as Take Them A Meal and Meal Train let users sign up online to bring a meal at a specific date and time.